-As you can see from the diagram (courtesy of Lucozade), the difference in achieving a good or bad time / performance might be associated with whether you are adequately hydrated.
+The difference in achieving a good or bad time / performance might be associated with whether you are adequately hydrated.
 Consequently, it is very important that you hydrate sufficiently prior to any event, as well as during any event itself.
 The warmer the weather on the day of your event, the more important this factor becomes.

 Whilst some athletes may not necessarily be concerned with their performance (sometimes it is the taking part that counts), any suggestion that you may be at an increased risk of injury because of a lower performance, should be enough to convince all levels of athletes to understand the importance of proper hydration at all times.

 Many sports drinks contain varying ingredients to assist the overall hydration (and recovery) process, and the range is huge.
 It is therefore suggested that you trial these drinks prior to an event (such as during a training run) to determine which you prefer and which work best for you.
 The last thing you want is to take something new on race day and find that your body rejects your chosen brand or flavour.
-More information on the Lucozade website.

 As with hydration, we must make sure we correctly fuel the body with enough energy to cope with the demands of the event.
 Taking time to trial which foods or energy supplements your body responds well to is of equal importance to any event preparation.
 Some events give out free energy supplements, don’t take it for granted that these will work for you or agree with you, you must try them on a training day, and if they don’t work then take your own.
-More information

 This aspect of race preparation is as important as making sure you fill your car with enough of the correct fuel.
 Equally, if you’re looking to use running (or any physical activity) as a weight management tool, you may also find this information helpful.